jverzani/SimpleExpressions.jl/docs/src/index.md

 The envisioned usage is within resource-constrained environments, such as `binder.org`.

 To keep things as simple as possible, there are only few types of symbolic values: a symbolic value, a symbolic parameter and symbolic equations.
-Symbolic numbers may be uesd internally.
+Symbolic numbers may be used internally.
 Symbolic values and parameters are created with the `@symbolic` macro, the latter with the `~` infix operator.
 For `@symbolic`, the first argument names the symbolic variable, the optional second names the symbolic parameter.
 Symbolic expressions are built up naturally by using these two types of objects; symbolic equations are specified with the `~` operator.

 The symbolic expressions are just "thunks" or delayed expressions (akin to [Thunks.jl](https://github.com/tbenst/Thunks.jl)), where the operation and its arguments are kept in a structure and the expression is evaluated when called as a function.
 It is important to note that when calling the symbolic expression different symbolic variables are treated as a singleton instance; similarly for parameters.